The NMSU System Academic Regulations

 Diplomas will be mailed to graduates approximately eight weeks after the individual colleges certify the degree requirements and the final grades have been processed by the University Student Records Office.
 The diploma will be mailed to the address specified on the degree application, unless an address change was requested before the last day of the semester.

 Academic Standing, Probation and Suspension

 When a student does not maintain adequate academic standing, he/she is placed in Academic Warning.
 If the student's academic standing does not improve, the placement progresses to Academic Probation I. Continued unimproved academic standing moves a student into Academic Probation II, then finally, Academic Suspension.
 Each stage imposes more structure and limitations on the student in order to help them return to normal academic standing.
 The intent is not to punish, but to help the student return to normal academic standing and success.
 Since some of these limitations involve limitations on the number of credit hours, students on Probation or Suspension may be subject to loss of financial aid.
 It is the student's responsibility to determine the impact of their changed academic standing on their financial aid.
 Notification to students of academic warning, probation, or suspension appears on the student’s grade report at the end of each grading period.

 Undergraduate Academic Warning

 Issued only once, the first time a student's cumulative GPA falls below a 2.0 while in good academic standing.
-The University Student Records Office will send the student a notification detailing the consequences should the cumulative grade point remain below a 2.0 at the conclusion of the semester.
+The University Student Records Office will notify the student of the consequences should the cumulative grade point remain below a 2.0 at the conclusion of the semester.
 A student on Academic Warning remains eligible for all extracurricular activities as governed by the rules of the specific activity.